A common pattern, in multi-project builds, is that one project consumes the artifacts of another project.

 And that’s it!
 Now we have:

-• explained that this variant is a substitute for the runtime
+• Specified that this variant is a substitute for the runtime.

-• explained that the consumer needs this variant only for test runtime
+• Defined that the consumer needs this variant only for test runtime.

-Gradle therefore offers a powerful mechanism to select the right variants based on preferences and compatibility.
-More details can be found in the variant aware plugins section of the documentation.
+Gradle provides a powerful mechanism for selecting the right variants based on preferences and compatibility.
+For more details, check out the variant aware plugins section of the documentation.

-By adding a value to an existing attribute like we have done, or by defining new attributes, we are extending the model.
-This means that all consumers have to know about this extended model.
+By adding a value to an existing attribute or defining new attributes, we are extending the model.
+This means that all consumers must be aware of this extended model.

-So, avoid publishing custom variants if they are for internal use only.
+Therefore, avoid publishing custom variants if they are intended for internal use only.